cepdnaclk/projects.ce.pdn.ac.lk/docs/3yp/e16/automatic-fish-tank-control-system.md

 ---
 layout: project_page
-title: automatic fish tank control system
+title: Automatic Fish Tank Control System
 permalink: /3yp/e16/automatic-fish-tank-control-system
-description: This is a third-year project by a group of students.
-Here we are developing a fish tank controlling device with a web app.
+description: "This is a third-year project by a group of students.
+Here we are developing a fish tank controlling device with a web app."

 has_children: false
 parent: E16 Embedded Systems Projects